 This is a psychological tip more than anything else.
 Tell yourself every night before you go to sleep that you WILL remember your dreams.
 Even if you don’t at first, keep telling yourself that, and after a few days or weeks, you will.

 This is because your mind picks up on these messages you’re sending it, and actually takes them on board, and makes more of an effort to remember your dreams.
 By doing this enough, you’ll find yourself thinking much more clearly in the mornings about your dreams and what happened.
 It will get easier for you.

 So there we have the main ways to remember your dreams more often and with more clarity.
 It is mainly about writing in your dream journal, as this will be the key in training your brain to remember more about your nocturnal habits.
 Keep going with that, and you’ll see results soon enough.

-This is something which will help you with dream clarity as well as dream recall.
 Keep yourself healthy, and keep your sleep patterns normal and regular.
-In order to have the best dreaming experience, you might want to look at the bigger picture, and improve your overall health.
-Do some exercise, eat the right foods, and most importantly, get enough sleep.
+In order to have the best dreaming experience, you might want to look at the bigger picture, and improve your overall sleep and health.
+Do some exercise, eat the right foods, and most importantly, get enough high quality sleep.